Nuclear Power in the United Kingdom

 “We are dealing with a legacy of under-investment and with Hinkley Point C planning to start generating in the mid-2020s, this is already changing.
 It is imperative we do not make the mistakes of the past and just build one nuclear power station.
 There are plans for a new fleet of nuclear power stations, including at Wylfa and Moorside.
 It also means exploring new opportunities like small modular reactors, which hold the promise of low cost, low carbon energy."

 The history and development of the UK nuclear industry is covered in Appendix 1 to this paper, Nuclear Development in the United Kingdom.
-Currently, there are 16 operating reactors in the UK totalling 10 GWe capacity.
-The last operating Magnox reactor – Wylfa 1 – is due to shut down when its fuel runs out, in December 2015 with fuel being transferred from unit 2.
-This will leave seven twin-unit AGR stations and one PWR, all owned and operated by Electricite de France (EdF) subsidiary EdF Energy.
+Currently, there are 15 operating reactors in the UK totalling 9.5 GWe capacity.
+The last operating Magnox reactor – Wylfa 1 – shut down in December 2015.
+This left seven twin-unit AGR stations and one PWR, all owned and operated by a subsidiary of France's EDF called EDF Energy.

 Power reactors operating in the UK